-The Covered Bonds are liabilities of the Issuer and the Issuer is obliged to comply with the General Terms and Conditions of the Covered Bonds.
-The Issuer serves as the mortgage credit bank of the Group and it does not have independent business operations of its own which would pose material business risks.
+The Covered Bonds are liabilities of the Issuer, and the Issuer is obliged to comply with the General Terms and Conditions of the Covered Bonds.
+The Issuer serves as the mortgage credit bank of the Group, and it does not have independent business operations of its own which would pose material business risks.
 Therefore, the business, financial position and prospects of the Group affect the Issuer's abilities to comply with the General Terms and Conditions of the Covered Bonds.
 Accordingly, where certain factors are described below with references to the Group such factors are also relevant to the Issuer as part of the Group.
-In case the Issuer is not able to comply with the General Terms and Conditions of the Covered Bonds due to any reason, such as worsened financial position of itself and/or the Group, the holders of the Covered Bonds may receive payments from the Cover Asset Pool in accordance with the relevant Covered Bonds Legislation.
-Please see section "Risks relating to the Covered Bonds" in relation to, among other things, risk factors which may compromise payments from the Cover Asset Pool to the holders of the Covered Bonds in case the Issuer is not able to comply with the terms and conditions of the Covered Bonds.
+In case the Issuer is not able to comply with the General Terms and Conditions of the Covered Bonds due to any reason, such as worsened financial position of itself and/or the Group, the holders of the Covered Bonds Legislation.
+Please see section "Risks relating to the Covered Bonds" in relation to, among other things, risk factors which may compromise payments from the Covered Bonds.